gmoyer/csci1000-website/README.md

 # csci1000-website

+## instructions
-#1 Make a website !
+  1. make a website
+  2. make it bette r
+  3. make it tricky !
+  4. make it fun
+  5. subit